 How Far Back Can You Claim VAT on Expenses?
 There are rules set out by HMRC which need to be followed by anyone who wants to claim back VAT on expenses that were either missed in previous VAT quarters or paid before they were VAT registered.

-How far back you can go to claim your VAT depends on the circumstances in which you find yourself.
+How far back you can claim VAT on expenses depends on the circumstance you find yourself in.

 - 4 years for goods you still have, or that were used to make other goods you still have;